papb/batch-rename-by-function/README.md

 And then execute

 ```
-batch-rename-by-function my-renamer.js --dry-run
+batch-rename-by-function my-renamer.js
 ```

 to see all the changes that would be made (without actually renaming anything, hence `dry-run`), and if that's really what you want, execute

 ```
-batch-rename-by-function my-renamer.js
+batch-rename-by-function my-renamer.js --no-dry-run
 ```

 to perform the actual renaming.
-Note that `batch-rename-by-function` acts on every file/folder in the current working directory.
+Note that `batch-rename-by-function` acts on every file/folder in the current working directory, and runs in `dry-run` mode (i.e. simulation mode) by default.
+To actually rename files, the `--no-dry-run` options must be set (or its alias `--force` or even `-F`).

 The file `my-renamer.js` doesn't have to be in the same folder as the renames (just give the relative path for it).
 Also, `batch-rename-by-function` will automatically skip your JS file (in this example, `my-renamer.js`) if it is present in the current directory (instead of trying to rename it as well).